8th Grade

 The eighth grade covers the history of the Church – its founding by Christ, its birth and life in the Holy Spirit, the marks of the one true Church, the Fathers and Doctors of the Church, the saints, and the role of religious communities in Church history.
 Also covered are the structure and hierarchy of the Church, the Magisterium, clergy, religious, and laity.
 Students come to know and love the Church as Christ’s Body, to better understand the nature of their life in the Church, and to respond to the teaching of the Magisterium as the sure voice of Jesus, strengthening their lives in the Church and leading them to discern their specific vocations and to live lives Christian holiness in the world today.

 In eighth grade, students analyze how a modern work of fiction draws on themes, patterns of events, or character types from myths, traditional stories, or religious works such as the Bible, including describing how the material is rendered new.
 The children also learn about Radio Plays and the impact of oral tradition on literary works.
+The students will participate in several novel studies throughout the year.

 WRITING

-Our students prepare for high school through informational writing across the curriculum to fine-tune their abilities to express their academic knowledge through the craft of writing.
+Our students prepare for high school through informational writing across the curriculum to fine tune their abilities to express their academic knowledge through the craft of writing.
 Our students write a formal research report and write daily in the content areas.
-We also finish our study of English grammar in preparation for high school-level courses.
+We also finish our study of English grammar in preparation for high school level courses.

 HISTORY